amatas/gpii-ci-service/README.md

 The CI server is deployed on a CentOS VM.
 It delegates the majority of job tasks to physical hosts so that job performance issues don't affect the Jenkins process and also because certain jobs require VMs that can provide windowing environments.
 One exception is the ``update-jenkins-job-definitions`` job which runs on the CI server itself.
 This job should not be removed.

-For security reasons an Nginx host sits in front of the CI server and creates a read-only archive of its UI.
-The contents of this archive are served when the https://ci.gpii.net URL is visited.
-The CI server itself can only be reached by a limited number of hosts.

 The remaining definitions in the ``jenkins_jobs`` directory are what the GPII build jobs use:

 * ``defaults.yml`` - default values used by multiple jobs